-- MIFARE Classic; (since 1994) uses own protocol compliant to some parts of ISO/IEC 14443-3 Type A, with an NXP own security protocol for authentication and ciphering. (encryption is compromised) The Samsung Tectile tag is a Mifare classic type.
+- MIFARE Classic; (since 1994) uses own protocol compliant to some parts of ISO/IEC 14443-3 Type A, with an NXP own security protocol for authentication and ciphering. (encryption is compromised) Old Samsung Tectile tags (sold till ~ June 2013) , see pics for difference, are Mifare classic type.
 Not a standardized NFC-Forum type.
 Certain locking features will not work on your handset!

 - Incompatible mifare classic tags still useful ! ?